 If the diarist and antiquarian John Aubrey (author of Brief Lives) is to be believed hop growing and drying arrived in Farnham, Surrey by the end of the 16th Century.
 He wrote Perambulations of Surrey in 1673 and recorded that at Farnham there are hops in as great plenty as in any part of England.
 Old Mr Bigmnall’s father was the first that planted hops here, which husbandry he bought from Sussex76 years ago and since they have planted ever larger quantities so that now about this town are no less than 300 acres of hop yard.
 The slopes of the hills on either side of the valley of the River Wye to the west of Farnham towards Alton were well suited to hop growing.
 The hop business appears to have remained modest in the 17thC, but took off in the 18th C. A local writer William Gilpin recorded in 1775 From the terrace of the castle we overlooked what may properly be called the Vale of Hops for we saw nothing but ranges of that plant… The value of the hops spread under our eyes was supposed to be at least £10,000. (over £1m in today’s money.).
 In 1800 there were more than 1000 acres of hop garden in and around the town.
 There was strong local pride and writers regularly asserted that the best dried hops came from the area.
 Indeed Farnham hops sold at £9-11 a 240 lb bag compared to £7-9 for hops from Kent and Sussex.

-What we do know is that in the later 18thC hops and hop kilns dominated the town to an extant not matched anywhere in Kent, for example Maidstone or Canterbury.
+In the later 18thC hops and hop kilns dominated Farnham to an extant not matched anywhere in Kent, for example Maidstone or Canterbury.
 The cartographer John Roqcuer made a map of Surrey in 1768 and this shows the town surrounded by hop grounds.
 There were kilns and maltings all over the small town which was a well known staging post for travellers.
 The plan shows their location and, where available, the date of the documentary evidence of their existence.
 Those marked in red are the ones which still exist, now converted into offices, shops or dwellings.
 The main testimony to the profitable hop (and corn) trade is the lines of handsome 18th C town houses in Farnham.
 In the mid 19th C Farnham had a population of 5800, 6 breweries and 70 hop planters and dryers.
 For the modern visitor it is hard to imagine the scene 200 or more years ago.

-Frustratingly there is no evidence of hop kilns surviving from the 17th and 18th Centuries.
-No timber framed kilns survive.
-We have no way of knowing whether there were archtitectural features which distinquished them from oasts of Kent and Sussex.
-Unlike Kent and Sussex, Surrey and Hampshire was brewing counties and 18thC Farnham had malthouses which would also have been used for drying hops.
+Unlike Kent and Sussex, Surrey and Hampshire were brewing counties and 18thC Farnham had malthouses which would also have been used for drying hops.
 Writers at the time noted all sorts of little ways in which the growing and picking practices in Farnham differed from Kent.
+But we do not know whether there were early archtitectural features which distinquished the local hop dryinig buildings from oasts of Kent and Sussex.
 The density of hop gardens around the town would have meant that the drying season in September dominated the community.
 Marshall, 1798, say that the “finishing frolicks” were better than Kent.
 Pickers dressed up and paraded through the streets with a fiddler at their head “singing and shouting in tunes of true licentiousness”.

 Slate rooves, rectangular kilns with long louvered vents rather than cowls and the use of dressed chalk blocks in construction are distinctive features of the hop kilns of the Farnham area.
 Near Farnham was a band of hard chalk , much less friable than most chalk, robust enough to make a good building material.
 The first set of round kilns built at Bury Court, Bentley and Mead Close in Farnham are excellent examples.
 Square kilns predominate in the area but there are fine examples of round kilns as well.